 - Invest in sustainable housing for a stable population: Once we can stabilise our population, we will build affordable high density housing for younger people in major cities to prevent urban sprawl.

 - Invest in sustainable energy: While we recognise the first generation of renewable energy may be more expensive, we want Britain to be at the cutting edge of innovative clean renewable energy solutions, especially offshore wind farms and tidal power.

 - Phase out nuclear weapons: Britain's Trident nuclear defence system was built for another age when the biggest threat seemed interballistic missiles launched by the former Soviet Union or China.
-That threat is neglible today, except in an apocalyptic scenario of maturally assured destruction.
+That threat is negligible today, except in an apocalyptic scenario of mutually assured destruction.
 We oppose renewing Trident submarines and will only retain nuclear warheads until we can negotiate multilateral disarmament with other major nuclear powers.
 We should prioritise conventional defence and advanced reconnaissance systems.
 Our duty is to protect our citizens, not to act as a superpower.